EchterAlsFake/Porn_Fetch/README.md

 - Downloading directly from PornHub
 - Selectable quality for downloads
-- Fetching metadata from videos
+- Fetching metadata from videos / Users
 - Downloading all videos from a whole Channel / User / Model account
 - In-app video search and download
 - Account login